 While most people are unfamiliar with “DIN size,” it’s one of the first things you’ll come across in your hunt for a new car stereo.
 You may be wondering how to tell the difference, and which type you need.
+What does a single DIN look like?
+Are double DIN stereos universal?
 This article will explain the basic differences between Single-DIN and Double-DIN stereos and how to determine which DIN size will best fit your car.

 What is DIN size?